 As always, no matter what equipment you shoot with, use the RAW file format.
 Photo editors will always want the highest quality image available from a shoot.

 Think through your project and be ready for a selection of shooting environments.
 Things that are always handy to have are both a wide-angle and a telephoto lens, a small and inconspicuous camera, and something very good at shooting in low-light.
-Here are 25 Simple Photography Tips that will help you become better at your craft and take those stunning pictures that you always wanted.

 Role of Subject